yahoo/validatar/README.md

 # Validatar

-Functional testing framework for Big Data pipelines supporting different execution engines.
+Functional testing framework for Big Data pipelines.
 Current support is only for Hive, but we are planning support for Pig as well as others.

 ## How to build Validatar